trap-representation/Chlore/README.md

 This is Chlore - a stack based language that's made with a focus on simplicity.

-Design goals:
-- Trust the programmer
-- Keep the language as simple as possible
-- Keep the standard library as minimal as possible

-What Chlore will *never* have:
-- Automatic memory management
-- Run-/Compile-time memory-safety checks; everything has to be done explicitly by the programmer

 The reference implementation of Chlore that I've been working on is called MChlore.

 MChlore can currently target: